iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Hilbert Space.md

 ---
 ### **Into**

 [Hilbert space](https://mathworld.wolfram.com/HilbertSpace.html) is a complete inner product space.
-It's similar to [[Banach Space]] but unlike Banach space the norm of the Hilbert Space must be defined via the inner product of that space.
+It's similar to [[Banach Space Introduction]] but unlike Banach space the norm of the Hilbert Space must be defined via the inner product of that space.
 The completeness is inherited from the Banach Space definition.

 **Hilbert Norm Definition**